sigurdnev/nordic_workshop/README.md

     }
 ```

+### Step 3
-3 - Next, we're going to create an application timer that calls `read_temperature()` periodically.
+Next, we're going to create an application timer that calls `read_temperature()` periodically.
 First, create the timer ID as shown below

 ```C
     APP_TIMER_DEF(m_temp_timer_id);                 // Create the timer ID "m_temp_timer_id" .
 ```

+### Step 4
-4 - Next, we're going to create the application timer timeout handler that is going to call `read_temperature()`.
+Next, we're going to create the application timer timeout handler that is going to call `read_temperature()`.
 We need to use the `ble_nus_string_send()` function to send the measured temperature to the nRF Toolbox app.
 This function takes the pointer to an `uint8_t` array so we need to format a string and place it in the array.
 The  [sprintf](https://www.tutorialspoint.com/c_standard_library/c_function_sprintf.htm) function does exactly this, i.e. copies the content of a string into an array.

 ```C
     void temp_timer_timeout_handler(void * p_context)